cloudprivacylabs/lsa/README.md

 The schema registry can resolve this link based on its own configuration.
 For instance, if a registry allows only unique version numbers, the above link would resolve to a definite schema.
+The link resolution can be dependent on the processing context.
+For instance, when processing data in a specific jurisdiction, layers tagged with that jurisdiction can be selected.

 ## Decentralized Strong Reference